Anti-graffiti coating

 An anti-graffiti coating is a coating that prevents graffiti paint from bonding to surfaces.

 Cleaning graffiti off buildings costs billions of dollars annually.
 Many cities have started anti-graffiti programs but vandalism is still a problem.
 Companies across the globe are attempting to develop coatings to prevent vandals from defacing public and private property.
 The coatings being developed can be the paint itself, or a clear coat added on top of existing paint or building facades.
 Depending on the substrate and the severity of graffiti, different coatings give different benefits and disadvantages.

 Types of paint

 There are two common types of paint used today.
 The first are water-based paints such as latex and acrylic paint, and the second are oil-based paints.
-The paint of choice will depend on the substrate to be painted upon and the desired end result.
+The paint of choice will depend on the substrate to be painted upon and the desired result.
 All paints have the same basic structure: